 - Cart Path – 15-30 years (cracking, root damage, drainage)

 A replacement reserve study will guide a course in adequately reserving for these longer term costs that are often overlooked or ignored with sever financial consequences.
 Expensive loans are usually the result of ignoring these costs which tend to arise between the 20-30 year marks.

 All golf courses have a character about them that attracts their specific target player.
 Whatever this is, it is important to make sure the course continues to have or elevate this characteristic if the course has the long term goal of retaining the level and type of player that it has grown accustom to.
-Adequately planning and reserving for these expenses in a manner which is realistic and not financially burdensome in this competitive environment is not easy but is possible for a study to guide with respects to these expected expenditures.
+Adequately planning and reserving for these expenses in a manner which is realistic and not financially burdensome, in this competitive environment, is not easy but is possible for when utilizing the services of a professional.